johnnyduo/WalrusAgent/WalrusAgent.md

 This hits all criteria:

-> **Aslan Agents transforms AI into a decentralized, evolving multi-agent civilization powered by Walrus and Sui.**
+> **Walrus Agents transforms AI into a decentralized, evolving multi-agent civilization powered by Walrus and Sui.**
 > Users contribute compute to train agent species, store model updates on Walrus, verify inference with SEAL, and watch the agents collaborate, adapt, and evolve through on-chain data.

 ---